11 An Introduction to Missing Data

 11.5.3 Stochastic regression imputation

-Here we do it on our mini-dataset and look at the imputed values for our observations with missing values only:
+To illustrate, we first do it on our mini-dataset and look at the imputed values for our observations with missing values only:

 iter imp variable